 A restorative equine therapy program for girls and young women aged 12-24yo.

-Perfect for young women and girls who are are struggling with self-worth, and self-confidence.
+Perfect for young women and girls who are are struggling with low self-worth, and self-confidence.

 Having a strong inner-critic leads to unhelpful behaviour and thought patterns.
 This program teaches participants an alternative way to view, and respond to, life’s challenges.